-- Extended through 2032. - Pertains to new construction and "substantial rehabilitation." - All residential buildings-single-family and multifamily-are eligible. - Multifamily and apartment buildings that are 4 floors or more can also qualify for the Section 179D tax deduction discussed above (as they are in the scope of ASHRAE 90.1 standard).
+- Extended through 2032. - Pertains to new construction which includes "substantial rehabilitation." - All residential buildings-single-family and multifamily-are eligible. - "High-rise" multifamily and apartment buildings can also qualify for the Section 179D tax deduction discussed above (if they are in the scope of the ASHRAE 90.1 standard). - o ASHRAE 90.1 (and hence, Section 179D application) covers multifamily buildings of four stories or more.